Estadio Azteca exterior view in Mexico City

 About Estadio Azteca

 There is no stadium on earth with a resume like Estadio Azteca.
-Built in 1966 and perched 7,200 feet above sea level in the heart of Mexico City, it is the only venue in history to host three FIFA World Cups — and in 2026, it earns the honor of staging the Opening Match.
+Built through the early 1960s and perched 7,200 feet above sea level in southern Mexico City, it is the only venue in history to host three FIFA World Cups, and in 2026 it stages the Opening Match for a record third time.
+For the full story behind that distinction, see our journal article on the only stadium to host three World Cup openers.

-Estadio Azteca holds 87,523 spectators, making it the largest stadium in Mexico and one of the biggest in the Americas.
-It’s the permanent home of Club América, Mexico’s most successful club, and the de facto home of El Tri, the Mexican national team.
-On match days, the atmosphere is overwhelming — 87,000 fans creating a wall of sound in the Mexico City basin.
+Estadio Azteca holds 87,523 spectators, the largest stadium in Mexico and in Latin America.
+It’s the permanent home of Club América, Mexico’s most successful club, and the de facto home of El Tri.
+On match days the atmosphere is overwhelming, more than 87,000 voices forming a wall of sound in the Mexico City basin.
+The crowds were once even bigger.
+Before the bowl was converted to all-seater, a 1968 Mexico vs Brazil match packed 119,853 people in.

 Getting to Estadio Azteca